 The project in Jamaica along Old Route 8 is using about 60 cubic yards of composted horse manure, yard waste and wood chips which was made at Skip Baldwin's excavation facility in Vernon.

-Spencer, who is a member of the Composting Association of Vermont, first brought the idea up with Lou Bruso, a member of the Jamaica Selectboard and the town's
+Spencer, who is a member of the Composting Association of Vermont, first brought the idea up with Lou Bruso, a member of the Jamaica Selectboard and the town's representative on the Windham Solid Waste Management District board.

 Jamaica had more than its share of projects after Irene ripped through town last year.